Efficient measure of information backflow with a quasistochastic process: Examples

-Next, we shall see our measure of non-Markovianity in action over several paradigmatic examples with qubit and qutrit systems.
+Next we will see our measure of non-Markovianity in action over several paradigmatic examples with qubit and qutrit systems.
 Notice that the measure above is derived without any reference for a specific frame representation.
 Thus, the result works in general for any choice of quasiprobability representation.
-In order to make specific calculation, here we pick the discrete Wigner representation with Wootters' representation for the qubit case \cite{wootters1987wigner} and Gross' for the qudit case (odd prime dimension) \cite{gross2006hudson}.
-In this representation, they belong to the family of {\it normal quasiprobability representation} as their frame and dual frame operators are proportional to each other \cite{zhu2016quasiprobability}.
+In order to make a specific calculation, here we pick the discrete Wigner representation with Wootters' representation for the qubit case \cite{wootters1987wigner} and Gross's for the qudit case (odd prime dimension) \cite{gross2006hudson}.
+In this representation, they belong to the family of normal quasiprobability representations as their frame and dual frame operators are proportional to each other \cite{zhu2016quasiprobability}.
 In fact, they are related via $G_j = dF_j$ since the frame is minimal.
-The Wootters' discrete Wigner representation has frame operators given by
+Wootters' discrete Wigner representation has frame operators given by